Last Night on Earth (game): Growing Hunger (2008)

-This expansion adds three new scenarios as well as a two player mini-game.
+The Growing Hunger expansion adds three new scenarios as well as a two player mini-game.
 It introduces new game mechanics including a modular 'Dots' system to incorporate different rules to any existing scenario.
 It includes four new Heroes, as well as seven new red Zombies for use as Plague Carriers, Grave Dead, or to increase the Zombie Horde to 21 instead of the normal 14.
 New modular game board sections expand the town and feature unique buildings such as the Supermarket, Library, and Antique Shop.
 New game cards let Zombie players steal weapons from the Heroes and add more powerful double-handed weapons to the Heroes arsenal, such as Garden Shears and the Fence Post.
 Also included are two new die-cut counter sheets adding Free Search Markers for the Heroes as well as many other counters to the Last Night on Earth toolbox for use with official web content or creating custom scenarios.